 You’ll need to follow this recipe to make reindeer food so you can spread it around your yard in hopes of feeding Santa’s reindeer.

 Perhaps one of the oldest traditions is to leave Santa a snack too.
 If you don’t already do this, and you have children that still get excited looking for Santa, then consider adding it to your family traditions.

 All you’ll need to do is bake some cookies that you can share with your children.
 Then you’ll leave a plate of cookies and milk out for Santa.
 You can even leave a carrot or two for his reindeer if you like.

-So you now have almost 30 different family traditions that you could potentially add to your family’s fun holiday experience.
-I realize not every tradition will work for everyone, but hopefully you’ll find one or two you can adopt and make your own.
+So you now have almost 30 different Homestead Christmas traditions that you could potentially add to your family’s fun holiday experience.
+I realize not every tradition will work for everyone, but hopefully, you’ll find one or two you can adopt and make your own.